Rate-Induced Tipping to Metastable Zombie Fires: R-tipping Mechanisms for Global Warming

-This singular system describes the evolution of the slow variables $C$ and $s$ in the slow time $t$ on the two-dimensional critical manifold $S$ defined in~\eqref{eq:CritManGW}.
+The reduced problem{\sw~\eqref{eq: GWrp2}--\eqref{eq: GWrp3}} for the 1-fast 2-slow system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} with global warming~\eqref{eq: GWCompact} describes the evolution of the slow variables $C$ and $s$ in the slow time $t$ on the two-dimensional critical manifold $S$ defined in~\eqref{eq:CritManGW}.
 However, the onset of R-tipping involves a sudden jump in the fast variable $T$, without any noticeable change in $C$.
-Thus, it is convenient to consider the evolution of the fast variable $T$ in the slow time $t$ on $S$, which is obtained by differentiating the critical-manifold condition in~\eqref{eq:CritManGW} or~\eqref{eq: GWrp} with respect to $t$.
-Furthermore, we use this condition to project the slow flow within $S$ onto the plane $(T,s)$, i.e. eliminate the dependence on $C$, and reformulate the reduced problem as
+Thus, it is convenient to consider the evolution of the fast variable $T$ in the slow time $t$ on $S$, which is obtained by differentiating the critical-manifold condition in~\eqref{eq:CritManGW} with respect to $t$.
+Furthermore, we use the critical-manifold condition to project the slow flow within $S$ onto the plane $(T,s)$, i.e. eliminate the dependence on $C$, and reformulate the reduced problem as